AvaPL/avapl.github.io/_posts/2022-11-11-adding-transactions-to-scala-repositories.md

 ## Summary

 In this post, we've implemented a service that uses two repositories to make a transactional operation.
 The service has full control over the boundaries of the executed transactions.
-It is easy to test synchronously using mocks.
+It is also easy to test synchronously using mocks.
 Both repositories and the service do not depend on types from doobie and are fully abstract.